'Anywhere but Haiti': Asylum seeker retraces his 15,000-km odyssey to Canada

 Taste of the American dream

-Pierre got a work permit while his U.S. asylum claim was processed, working as a check-in manager at the Orlando airport and at Disney World.
+Pierre got a work permit while his U.S. asylum claim was processed, and was employed as a check-in manager at the Orlando airport and at Disney World.

 "I worked and waited for the [asylum] process to run its course," Pierre says.
 "But when Donald Trump came to power things got complicated."